 An examination of the contested nature of the political and key methodological approaches to the study of politics both theoretically and in practice.

 This paper examines the contested nature of what constitutes politics and the ways to conduct research.
-It explores key methodological approaches to the study of politics, including positivism, rational choice theory, intersubjectivity, discourse analysis and interpretivism and examines the advantages and disadvantages of quantitative versus qualitative research methods.
+It explores key methodological approaches to the study of politics, and methods of data collection and analyses.

 This paper is 100% internally assessed.

 |The 'Political': Theory and Practice